Spl0itable/NYM/README.md

 ## Mobile App (iOS & Android)

 Nymchat is also available as an open source Flutter app for iOS and Android.
 The source code is in the [`android-ios-app/`](android-ios-app/) directory.
+The Android APK can be downloaded directly from the [Zapstore](https://zapstore.dev/apps/com.nym.bar).

 ## Verify Build